 Fast, crazy, thrilling and winner-takes-all.
 Racing like you've never seen before.
-For 2022, the iQFoil package has been updated to remove the 95cm fuselage, no longer required to compete in the iQFoil class.
+For 2022 and going into 2023, the iQFoil package has been updated to remove the 95cm fuselage, no longer required to compete in the iQFoil class.

 Available in Carbon for racing in the Senior and Youth catagories, available in a Junior version for racing in the Junior category.

 IT'S HERE: FROM WEEKEND RACES TO OLYMPIC GOLD.
 LET THE BEST SAILOR WIN.

 "Lining up for race one was surreal, all the big names were present.
 Some of the best freestylers, PWA superstars and Olympic legends all on the line together was so, so 'LIT'.
 It felt like the windsurfing community had connected back together and it was the start of something special.

 The racing was the most overwhelming, craziest and dangerously radical I have ever witnessed.
 I don't think there will ever be an event more mind-blowing. "

 Tom Squires, GBR-931